axg74/sdl2_shootemup_prototype/README.md

     C:\SDL2-2.32.2-dev\

-    take a look a the simple Makefile
+    take a look at the simple Makefile

 # Compilation